Webbed Neck Celebrities With Turner Syndrome

 A webbed neck, medically known as pterygium colli, is a congenital condition characterized by skin folds that run from the mastoid process behind the ear to the shoulder.
 This feature can vary in severity, ranging from subtle folds to more pronounced webbing that significantly alters the appearance of the neck.
 Understanding the origins and associations of a webbed neck is essential for anyone noticing this trait in themselves or others.

 The development of a webbed neck is typically linked to genetic factors affecting the lymphatic system during fetal development.
 Specifically, issues with lymphatic drainage can lead to fluid accumulation in the neck region, resulting in the formation of these distinctive skin folds.
-While a webbed neck can occur as an isolated trait, it is also frequently associated with certain genetic conditions, most notably Turner Syndrome.
+So while a webbed neck can occur as an isolated trait, it is also frequently associated with certain genetic conditions, most notably Turner Syndrome.
 In cases where a webbed neck is observed, further medical evaluation is often recommended to determine whether an underlying genetic condition is present.

 Comprehensive Overview of Turner Syndrome